tsget - Time Stamping HTTP/HTTPS client

-The tsget command can be used for sending a time stamp request, as specified in RFC 3161, to a time stamp server over HTTP or HTTPS and storing the time stamp response in a file.
-This tool cannot be used for creating the requests and verifying responses, you can use the OpenSSL ts(1) command to do that. tsget can send several requests to the server without closing the TCP connection if more than one requests are specified on the command line.
+This command can be used for sending a timestamp request, as specified in RFC 3161, to a timestamp server over HTTP or HTTPS and storing the timestamp response in a file.
+It cannot be used for creating the requests and verifying responses, you have to use openssl-ts(1) to do that.
+This command can send several requests to the server without closing the TCP connection if more than one requests are specified on the command line.

-The tool sends the following HTTP request for each time stamp request:
+This command sends the following HTTP request for each timestamp request:

 POST url HTTP/1.1 User-Agent: OpenTSA tsget.pl/<version> Host: <host>:<port> Pragma: no-cache Content-Type: application/timestamp-query Accept: application/timestamp-reply Content-Length: length of body ...binary request specified by the user...

 It expects a response of type application/timestamp-reply, which is written to a file without any interpretation.

 The URL of the HTTP/HTTPS server listening for timestamp requests.

 If the -o option is not given this argument specifies the extension of the output files.
 The base name of the output file will be the same as those of the input files.
 Default extension is .tsr.
 (Optional)

 - -o output

 This option can be specified only when just one request is sent to the server.
 The timestamp response will be written to the given output file. '-' means standard output.
 In case of multiple timestamp requests or the absence of this argument the names of the output files will be derived from the names of the input files and the default or specified extension argument.
 (Optional)